When things get tough, you don’t have to face them alone. We’re here to help you navigate the way forward.

 Assessment

 The outcome of most court cases turns more on the facts than on legal principles.
-So before commencing proceedings it’s important to assess the strengths of your case and the prospects of success.
+So before commencing proceedings for complex cases, it’s important to assess the strengths of your case and the prospects of success.
 This can be time-consuming, but properly undertaken will save money and possible embarrassment in the long term.

 We will: